Fantasy Stock Watch: J.D. Martinez Rising, Kyle Schwarber Falling

 Edwin Diaz: He recently walked four of the five batters he faced and has been demoted from Seattle’s closing job.
 I called him a buy-low candidate here, but it’s hard not to consider his value on the decline right now.
 His BB% was 6.9 last year, and it’s been 13.2 so far in 2017.

-Curtis Granderson: He’s batting .163/.230/.311 over 135 at bats this year.
-As a result, he’s been dropped to batting eighth after hitting leadoff on Opening Day.
+Curtis Granderson: He’s batting .163/.230/.311 over 135 at-bats this year.
+As a result, he’s been dropped to batting eighth after hitting leadoff on opening day.
 Batting one spot ahead of the pitcher for a National League offense that’s middling isn’t ideal.

-Chase Headley: Over the first 48 at bats of the season, he owned a .396/.500/.646 line with as many walks as strikeouts.
-Since then he’s had a .479 OPS, a span in which he’s gone homerless over 89 at bats.
+Chase Headley: Over the first 48 at-bats of the season, he owned a .396/.500/.646 line with as many walks as strikeouts.
+Since then he’s had a .479 OPS, a span in which he’s gone homerless over 89 at-bats.
 He’s committed the same amount of errors (seven) over this stretch as he’s had extra-base hits.